ebzzry/ebzzry.github.io/en/fkd/nix.md

 The above configuration specifies the following, among other things:

 - It creates a user `vakelo` with full sudo access.
-- It uses KDE 5 as the desktop environment.
+- It uses Plasma 5 as the desktop environment.
 - It enables SSH.
 - It specifies the LUKS parameters.